j-leidy/MyPortfolio/README.md

 ## Built using React.js

 This website is pretty straight forward.
 This is the implementation for Netlify.
 I am currently not using a backend, however I have a codebase with a backend fully implemented.
 That website is on a MERN stack.
 Below I will add some documentation on specific sections of the website I think are useful for others.
-Open to suggestions on ways to improve my implementation.
+Open to suggestions on ways to improve my implementation.This project is public so others can learn from it and find solutions to their own problems while developing.
+Hopefully it helps!

 ## Code Details Section: